-If you’re a streaming media enthusiast, NordVPN provides reliable region-shifting, a client with plenty of features and pretty quick download speeds, and has excellent security credentials.
+If you’re a streaming media enthusiast, NordVPN provides reliable region-shifting, a client with plenty of features and pretty quick download speeds.
 It’s a great option if you’re after a best-of-all-worlds VPN.
 It’s also introducing some particularly interesting features for Linux users, if you’re comfortable using its command line application.

 Todays VPN Deals